phax/as2-peppol/README.md

 #News

+  * v2.0.3 - work in progress
+    * Improved customizability of `AS2ClientBuilder`
   * v2.0.2 - 2017-03-01
-    * USing ph-bdve 3 for validation
+    * Using ph-bdve 3 for validation
   * v2.0.1 - 2017-01-16
     * Just a new release with no new features
     * Binds to ph-commons 8.6.x